 How your carbon footprint is calculated

 It is important that your carbon footprint is calculated as accurately as possible.
 But to us it is even more important that there is a quick and easy way for you to estimate your footprint and learn from the important lessons in the test.
-This is why the calculation contains some general assumptions, enabling us to limit the amount of questions and estimate your carbon footprint in five minutes.
-As a rule of thumb, we have chosen to exclude/simplify questions if the outcome is less than 0.1 tons CO2e per year.
+This is why the calculation contains some general assumptions, enabling us to limit the number of questions and estimate your carbon footprint in five minutes.
+As a rule of thumb, we have chosen to exclude/simplify questions if the outcome is less than 0.1 tons CO2 per year.

 Your carbon footprint should therefore not be interpreted as being precisely correct down to the decimal point.
 That being said, you will most likely end up in the correct category from the four archetypes we use to portray the carbon footprint (Climate Hero, Climate Friend, Climate Cheat, and Climate Villain).

 As ClimateHero aims to help everyone on the planet to reduce their footprint, we use data sources that are internationally viable as much as possible, but supplement with country-specific data where necessary.

 Click here to see a list of the data sources that the climate calculator relies upon.